Dru Hill: Dru World Order (2002) and Def Soul issues

+By August 2003, promotion and marketing for the album died down as Def Jam signed another boy band to its Def Soul imprint, 112, helping to support their upcoming fourth album at the time, Hot & Wet.
+Because of this, Dru Hill felt frustrated and decided to take another hiatus until issues would have been resolved.
+Throughout 2004, their label situation worsened when Liles and Cohen left Def Jam and were replaced by L.A.
+Reid.
+He started pushing the group to record a fourth studio album for the label only to postpone the project to focus on artists of his certainty.
+Due to the group's failure to produce any new music featuring Sisqó, who chose not to lend his vocals to new recordings as ordered by Reid, he reviewed Dru Hill as a destructive and a self-imploding group that was not fully productive.
+As a result, the buzz around the album never became a reality and on July 17, 2004, the group was confirmed to have been dropped from Def Soul, ending their five-year relationship with Def Jam.

-Def Soul released a greatest hits compilation, Dru Hill: Hits, on October 11, along with a corresponding DVD collection of the group's music videos.
+On October 11, 2005, Def Soul released a greatest hits compilation, Dru Hill: Hits, along with a corresponding DVD collection of the group's music videos.
 Both collections included Sisqó's biggest solo hits, "Thong Song" and "Incomplete", alongside the Dru Hill songs.

+Family affairs

+In the midst of Dru Hill's label issues, in 2003, Sisqó became involved in a relationship with his stylist Elizabeth Pham, whom he later married on August 17, 2018.
+That same year, on June 12, group founder Nokio fathered a son named Niko, whose mother is radio personality Angie Martinez.

-Woody's and Scola's departure
+Woody and Scola's departure

 In early 2008, the original quartet version of Dru Hill began touring alongside fellow 1990s acts Tony!
 Toni!
-Toné!, Bell Biv Devoe, and a former producer on their first album Keith Sweat.
-The group held a contest in their native Baltimore for a replacement for Woody, settling upon a new singer, Antwuan "Tao" Simpson.
+Toné!, Bell Biv Devoe, and Keith Sweat.
+The group held a contest in their native Baltimore for a replacement for Woody, who left the group again earlier in January, settling upon a new singer, Antwuan "Tao" Simpson.
 The group never said why they did not keep Scola in the group, although it was later stated by Nokio that "five people [mess] up the money".

-InDRUpendence Day
+InDRUpendence Day (2010)

 InDRUpendence Day is Dru Hill's fourth album, released on July 27, 2010.
-It features the group's new member, Tao, who was Woody's replacement.
+It features the group's new member, Tao.
 The album has released three singles: "Love MD", "Remain Silent" and "Back to the Future".
-It was released under the label Kedar Entertainment.
+It was released under the label, Kedar Entertainment, which was founded by the album's executive producer, Kedar Massenburg.